gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Updated Sonar plugin

+The Sonar plugin has received a major overhaul.
+It is now based on the [Sonar Runner] (http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner), the new and officially supported way to invoke Sonar analysis.
+This makes the plugin compatible with Sonar 3.4 and future Sonar versions.
+In addition, the Sonar plugin's object model has been updated to cover JaCoCo and debug settings.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.